Conxz/journal-blacklist/README.md

 # Journal Blacklist 期刊黑名单
 I list these journals here in the **Blacklist** mainly because of their frequent spam (and usually ugly) emails which make me (and other researchers) feel bad about them (from 2018.1).
-These journals are destroying current academic publication, and does NOT deserve any good papers.
+These journals, usually named themselve as open access journals, are destroying current academic publication, and does NOT deserve any good papers.

 ## Template
 Journal | Link | Email | Press